Skip to content

 In this demo, we use a locally deployed vLLM OpenAI compatible server to run Qwen2.5-VL-7B-Instruct.
 For more inference APIs and VLMs, please see VLMEngine.

-from vlm4ocr import OpenAIVLMEngine
+from vlm4ocr import VLLMVLMEngine

-vlm_engine = OpenAIVLMEngine(model="Qwen/Qwen2.5-VL-7B-Instruct",
+vlm_engine = VLLMVLMEngine(model="Qwen/Qwen2.5-VL-7B-Instruct")

 We define OCR engine and specify output formats.